-Or, imagine you’ve researched smart TVs for months and have finally chosen the right one.
+Consider the following example that displays why a consistent client experience is so vital.
+You’ve researched smart TV’s for months and have finally chosen the right one.
 The ordering process is smooth, the package arrives on time, and everything is intact.
 However, the installation instructions are so complicated that the TV sits idle for a week until you have the time and energy to call Customer Service for help.
 Was that a good customer experience?

 Take Disney, which leads the way with its omnichannel visitor experience.
 Starting with a robust and mobile-responsive website, customers seamlessly transition to the travel-planning site, as well as the My Disney Experience tool.
 Once inside the park, a mobile app helps locate the attractions, provides estimated wait times, and even integrates with the Fast Pass VIP option.
 Meanwhile, the Magic Band device acts as a hotel room key, photo storage device, and a food ordering tool.
 It’s hard to be more consistent than that.

 Is Technology the Answer to Consistency in Customer Service?